0.3 - Method summary

 Introduction

 The Bilan Carbone®, developed by ADEME in 2004 and then by ABC since 2011, is a methodology for accounting and reducing greenhouse gas (GHG) emissions, developed to help organisations reduce their environmental impact.
-Its main purpose is to provide a rigorous and comprehensive analysis of GHG emissions, both direct and indirect, thereby enabling organisations to design and steer effective low‑carbon transition plans.
+Its main purpose is to provide a rigorous and comprehensive analysis of GHG emissions, both direct and indirect, thereby enabling organisations to design and manage effective low-carbon transition plans.

 Objectives of Bilan Carbone®

-The main objectives of Bilan Carbone® are:
+The main objectives of the Bilan Carbone® are:

 These objectives are deployed according to the organisation's maturity level in carbon accounting, encouraging continuous improvement and progression at each iteration of the Bilan Carbone®.